mviereck/x11docker/README.md

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)

 # X servers and Wayland compositors to choose from
-If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--wm` and `--gpu`.
+If no X server is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--wm` and `--gpu`.
 For single applications, x11docker prefers `--xpra`.
 If `--wm=none`, x11docker assumes a window manager or desktop environment in image and prefers `--xephyr`.
 If option `--gpu` is given, it prefers `--xpra-xwayland` or `--weston-xwayland`.
+If none of them can be started due to missing dependencies, it uses `--hostdisplay` or `--xorg`.

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)